IBM-Cloud/docs/services/IoT/custom_cards/custom-cards.md

 The following high-level steps create a new card:

-**Tip:** For detailed steps, see [Creating boards and cards Readme](https://github.com/ibm-watson-iot/custom-cards/README.md) in the example custom cards repository Readme.
+**Tip:** For detailed steps, see [Creating boards and cards Readme](https://github.com/ibm-watson-iot/custom-cards/blob/master/README.md) in the example custom cards repository Readme.
-1. Create your own card module
+1. Create your own card module.
  1. Use one of the sample card modules as a template for your module.
  2. Update all instances of the module name in your new module file names and files content.
  For example, replace `HelloWorld` with your module name in all file names and file content instances.